PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 Building a Workflow
 =========================

-Many available transforms are available for use in a workflow.
-The output of a workflow step can be a source dependent table, source independent table, file, notification, or remote system action if using PlaidLink.
-The output is determined by the tranform type.
+Many available transform steps are available for use in a PlaidCloud workflow.
+The output of a workflow step can be a table, view, file, notification, or remote system action if using PlaidLink.
+The output is determined by the tranform step type.

 Viewing Workflows
 -----------------

-Workflows are **Project** specific.
-From the top menu in the **Analyze** menu click on the **Workflows** menu item.
+Workflows exist within a **Project**.
+From the top menu in the **Analyze** menu click on the **Projects** menu item.
-This will open the **Workflows** table showing the list of workflows for the selected project at the top of the table.
+This will open the **Projects** hierarchy showing the list of projects.
-To see workflows in other projects you have access to, simply select the project in the selectbox and the list of workflows will update.
+Open the project and navigate to the **Workflows** tab to see the workflows in the project.
+Workflows are organized in a hierarchy.

 The list of projects is determined by your access security for each of the projects and your Viewing Role within the project (i.e. Architect, Manager, or Explorer).
 If you are expecting to see a project and it is not present then it